vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 The form of a thing assuming another form (Naiyāyikas).

-** The real view or the realistic view that the thing is what it really is (Višishtadvaitins).
+** The real view or the realistic view that the thing is what it really is (Viśishtadvaitins).

 I.]